dekoza/mtgpl/docs/_sources/KHM.rst.txt

    I, II — Create a Treasure token.

-   III — Search your library for a card named Halvar, God of Battle or an Equipment card, reveal it, put it into your hand, then shuffle your library.
+   III — Search your library for a card named Halvar, God of Battle or an Equipment card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Harald, King of Skemfar<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/e/9eac78a2-599f-4dba-aec7-982c5ae3f75a.jpg?1615602891|https://scryfall.com/card/khm/212/harald-king-of-skemfar?utm_source=api>`